 “He’s alive but badly wounded, he needs taking to the dressing station”.
 He glanced along the trench.
 “You’re no good to us with that hand, get him out of here.”

+I sensed this was the end.
 “Our wire is cut up, they’ll be in our trench soon, the machine gun and most of your crew are gone, let’s all go.”
+I pleaded.
 MacCormack shook his head and raised his club threateningly.

 “That’s an order.
 Go on with you, and bring reinforcements back, the Dublins will hold this ground until you do.”
 As MacCormack helped to put him across my shoulder, Lieutenant Judd managed to groan weakly.

-The communication trenches were clogged with dead, wounded, and pools of gas, so we had to go on the top.
+The communication trenches were clogged with dead, wounded, and still filled with pools of gas, so we had to go on the top.
 Lieutenant Judd was badly concussed, and I think he was hit by a bullet as we ran.
 He was barely conscious and trying to say something.

 After crossing a canal, we reached our Battalion headquarters, a dugout in the rear.
 I did not expect the fighting to have reached this far, but it had.
-Lieutenant-Colonel Loveband had been shot through the neck.
-His collar had been loosened and he was sitting up against the entrance to the dugout.
+Lieutenant-Colonel Loveband was sitting up against the entrance to the dugout, his stick still clutched in his hand.
+He had been shot through the neck.
 I lowered the Lieutenant gently to the ground.
 His breathing was shallow, and his pulse was weak, but he was still alive.
 I went to the old man.
-His breathing was also slow and laboured, the neat entry wound in his neck bubbled.
+His collar had been loosened, the neat entry wound in his neck bubbled.
 His eyes flickered open.
 His tears were thick, and his face twisted with pain and grief.